jtlimson/gcp-tutorial/gcp-minecraft-server.md

 ### Install the Java Runtime Environment (JRE) and the Minecraft server

-1. In the SSH terminal for mc-server, to update the Debian repositories on the VM, run the following command:
+1. In the SSH terminal for **mc-server**, to update the Debian repositories on the VM, run the following command:

 `sudo apt-get update`